 It can be very tough to land finance jobs in the sports industry, but it can be a great hybrid route for those who love sports and are drawn to finance.
 You should have strong communication and organizational skills if you want to work in this field.
 You should also have incredible attention to detail.

 Finance is expected to grow, per the BLS, as is sports itself.
-You could get a position at a college or pro sports team.
-Or, you could also work directly for athletes (as with agents).
+You could get a position at a college or a pro sports team.
+Or you could work directly with athletes (as with agents).

 While you can make quite a bit of money in sports finance jobs, you should also be prepared for the drawbacks.
 Some of these positions will be seasonal, and many will involve substantial travel.

-Four core types of sports finance jobs are the following:
+There are four core types of sports finance jobs:

 If you are a sports agent, you will make a living from a percentage of your clients’ earnings.
 In turn, you negotiate contracts and advertising deals on behalf of the athletes who entrust you to represent them.
-There are specific requirements for each of the professional leagues.
-It can be helpful both from a knowledge perspective and a client trust perspective to have a business or finance degree, but those are not mandatory.
+There are specific requirements for each professional league.
+It can be helpful, both from a knowledge perspective and a client trust perspective, to have a business or finance degree, but it is not mandatory.

-Many finance jobs in sports are in the accounting department.
-The accounting staff is responsible for watching over accounts payable, sales, and purchasing.
-Your role is to help maintain the profitability and financial soundness of the franchise.
+Many sports finance jobs in sports are in the accounting department.
+The accounting staff is responsible for overseeing accounts payable, sales, and purchasing.
+Your role is to help maintain the franchise’s profitability and financial soundness.

-Some investment banks provide the sports industry with financial services.
+Some investment banks provide financial services to the sports industry.
 These sports finance firms hire associates, analysts, and managers.
-You may handle the restructuring of team loans, manage the financing for construction, or provide merger and acquisition consulting to franchises.
+You may handle the restructuring of team loans, manage construction financing, or provide merger and acquisition consulting to franchises.

-Managing finances is critical, and it is ultimately the responsibility of franchise executives.
-The executives and their support team are tasked with building and tracking financial strategies for the short-term and long term.
+Managing finances is critical and ultimately the responsibility of franchise executives.
+The executives and their support team are tasked with developing and tracking financial strategies for both short- and long-term horizons.
 They watch sales figures, negotiate contracts, and sign off on purchases.

 How Much Do Sports Finance Jobs Pay?